Counterfactual inference in sequential experiments: Main results

 \subsection{Proof sketch}

-We now provide a sketch of the proof of \cref{thm:anytime_bound} (see \cref{sec:proof_of_anytime_bound} for the detailed proof).
+We now provide a sketch of the proof of \cref{thm:anytime_bound}.
 A key highlight of our proof is a novel sandwich argument with nearest neighbors that may be of independent interest for dealing with adaptively collected data.
+In particular, this sandwich argument is the key technique that allows us to establish the robustness of nearest neighbors for sequential policies without requiring any knowledge of the policy (as discussed in \cref{subsub:robustness}).

 Overall, our proof proceeds in several steps.
-First, we decompose the error in terms of a bias ($\mbb B$) and variance term ($\mbb V$) using basic inequalities~\cref{eq:det_final}:
+First, we decompose the error in terms of a bias ($\mbb B$) and variance term ($\mbb V$) using basic inequalities~\ox{\cref{eq:det_final}}\oa{\cite[Eq.~\cref{eq:det_final}]{supplement}}:

 Next, we discuss our strategy to bound the bias $\mbb B$ in \cref{sub:bias} using martingales, followed by the strategy to bound the variance $\mbb V$ in \cref{sub:sandwich} using a sandwich argument.